Menopause at a glance

 Decrease in circulating estrogens after menopause results in a reduction in breast volume.
 There is also an age-related increase in breast cancer risk.
 Some studies have shown that estrogen replacement may increase this risk, although many researchers dispute this.
 The risks of replacement should always be weighed against the potential benefit derived from taking estrogens.

-Continue reading about possible treatments for menopause symptoms in our Services section.
+Continue reading about possible treatments for menopause symptoms.